-You Need to Win a Lawsuit in Germany?
+Fighting a Legal Battle in Germany?
 Our Litigation Team is Ready!
-Since Brexit, less German businesses are willing to accept English law to govern their relationships with UK partners.
-As a consequence, if things go sour, UK businesses may find themselves in a German legal dispute.
-In this situation, many British directors make the same mistake: They assume that a German civil lawsuit will be "somehow similar" to what they know from the UK.
-Wrong!
-Don't be late to the Party.
+If things go sour in international business relationships, U.S. businesses may find themselves in a German legal dispute.
+In this situation, many American owners and CEOs make the same mistake: They assume that a German civil lawsuit will be "somehow similar" to what they know from the U.S. Wrong!
+Very different Procedure Rules.